 The most obvious question asked in an investigation of this type is “Why was this opening or hole not properly covered?”
 Here are some findings I have discovered in this investigations and others:

 - Sub-contractors are often focused on their own work and are unfamiliar with and / or don’t think about the operations of other contractors and trades working on the job with them.

 - A lack of communication and coordination of activities i.e. comings and goings or scheduling.

 - A lack of pre-planning for responsibility and safety.
 In this case, there was no plan regarding who was responsible for covering holes.

 It was my opinion that the framers should have properly covered the hole immediately after cutting the opening.
 It was also my opinion that the general contractor on this job provided limited control over the operations and should have organized and communicated a safety program and responsibilities such that this incident could have been prevented.

 After the incident plywood covering was placed over the opening but this does

 not comply with OSHA standards.
 I will discuss the requirements in future blogs.

 In coming blogs, I will report on several of the more significant fall through opening incidents I have investigated in my career and dissect what happened, what went wrong and what could have been done to prevent these tragic incidents from occurring.

-J. Steven Hunt, CPCU, ARM, is president and senior safety consultant at Warren.
+J. Steven Hunt, CPCU, ARM, is senior safety consultant at Warren.
 Steve, who specializes in premises liability incidents, construction falls and safety management programs, has achieved the designation of Associate Risk Management and Chartered Property and Liability Underwriter from Insurance Institute of America, Chicago, IL.
 Steve has investigated more than 1,000 accidents in his more than 35-year career, including 33 cases involving fatalities.
 He holds a Bachelor of Science in Administrative Management with a Minor in Occupational Safety and Health from Clemson University.